 - Lists of links to twitter feeds, blogs, museum websites, and projects about race and museums

-In “Dismantling Diversity in Museums,” Adriel Luis, curator of the Smithsonian Asian Pacific American Center shares his work in shifting his institution’s perception that diversity is about difference and static modes of representation.
-His experimental, short-term, and sometimes digital “culture labs” offer an alternative method for curation that is co-curated with community members and artists.
-This very rich article includes:
+In “Dismantling Diversity in Museums,” Curator of the Smithsonian Asian Pacific American Center, Adriel Luis, suggests short-term, and sometimes digital “culture labs” as alternative methods for curation.
+These are done in collaboration with community members and artists.
+This article includes:

 - a Soundcloud file of Adriel Luis’ talk about diversity at the Rockwell Museum

-- a transcription of the speech, including tweets and images about diversity as referenced in the speech
+- a transcript of the speech, including tweets and images about diversity.

-- a video trailer of the first culture lab called Crosslines
+- a video trailer of the first culture lab, Crosslines

-- a transcription of the Q&A section of Luis’ speech at Rockwell Museum
+- a transcript of the Q&A section of Luis’ speech at Rockwell Museum

-“A Roundup of Decolonization News” by the Center for the Future of Museums blog reviews six museums across the world to share their efforts to decolonize their institution.
+“A Roundup of Decolonization News” by the Center for the Future of Museums blog reviews six museums across the world to share their decolonization efforts.
 These models for decolonizing museums span a range of types of collections and exhibitions, from art to cultural heritage to natural history museums.
-They also demonstrate how museums efforts can be successful when they address the particular histories and communities connected to their locations and collections, from Native Americans to descendants of the enslaved.
+They also demonstrate how museums efforts can be successful in addressing the particular histories and communities connected to their locations and collections.

-Communities of color are deeply impacted by mass incarceration, and the erasure and marginalization of incarcerated friends and family from institutions like museums.
-The Chrysler Museum’s exhibition Beyond the Block: Empowering Incarcerated Artists showcases the art of Virginian incarcerated people, and models one way to give a platform to this community’s contributions while using museum spaces for reconnecting and healing.
-Hopefully this article inspires you to research mass incarceration in your state; for example, African Americans are 22% of Delaware’s population but are 51% of incarcerated populations in the state.
+Communities of color are deeply impacted by mass incarceration.
+The Chrysler Museum’s exhibition Beyond the Block: Empowering Incarcerated Artists showcases the art of Virginian incarcerated people, and models one way to give a platform to this community.

-Visit our page on African American First-Person Interpretation and Slavery to explore morea bout living history and first-person interpretations by actors/cultural historians who represent African American life prior to Emancipation.
+Visit our page on African American First-Person Interpretation and Slavery to explore more about living history and first-person interpretations by actors/cultural historians who represent African American life.